- the methods of deducing and deriving clinical diagnosis

 - Illnesses that are possible causes of the presenting Symptom complex or Syndrome

-- A range of different diseases that are possible alternatives
+- A range of alternative diseases

 Note that in both instances, these are possibilities or hypotheses as yet to be proven.